Fast Flux Entangling Gate for Fluxonium Circuits: Introduction

-In comparison to weakly anharmonic qubits, where a similar gate scheme requires extra tuning of qubit frequencies or coupling constant to synchronize minima in the swap and leakage errors~\cite{Barends_2019}, our proposal for fluxonium qubits naturally leads to superior resistance to coherent leakage to higher noncomputational levels.
-In particular, we find that the leakage error calculated numerically is likely smaller than numerical precision of our calculations.
-This resistance to leakage provides high fidelity for the gate, which is optimized by adjusting parameters of the magnetic-flux pulse, such as the pulse width, its raising and lowering times, and the pulse amplitude.
-By choosing a proper flux detuning, the gate time can be shorter than $\SI{20}{\nano\second}$, with coherent gate error below $10^{-6}$ and negligible leakage.
-Furthermore, the fluxonium qubits have the advantage to be insensitive to flux noise~\cite{Nguyenfluxonium}, thus making the gate noise-resistant.
+In comparison to weakly anharmonic qubits, where a similar gate scheme requires extra tuning of qubit frequencies or coupling constant to synchronize minima in the swap and leakage errors~\cite{Barends_2019}, this proposal for fluxonium qubits naturally suppresses coherent leakage to higher noncomputational levels because the system dynamics is adiabatic with respect to transitions to those levels.
+This resistance to leakage provides high fidelity for the gate, which is optimized by adjusting parameters of the magnetic flux pulse, such as the pulse width, its raising and lowering times, and the pulse amplitude.
+By choosing a proper flux detuning, the gate time can be shorter than $\SI{20}{\nano\second}$, with a coherent gate error below $10^{-6}$ and negligible leakage.
+Furthermore, the fluxonium qubits have the advantage to be insensitive to flux noise~\cite{Nguyenfluxonium}, thus making the gate noise resistant.
 To verify this statement and to account for other incoherent processes, we also analyze the effect of flux noise and qubit relaxation on the gate fidelity.
 We show that while these two effects result in significant reduction of the fidelity obtained from optimization of the qubit unitary dynamics, the gate error can still remain below $10^{-4}$ for currently reported values of the magnetic flux noise and relaxation times.

 The paper is structured as follows.
-In Sec.~\ref{section:2qubit}, we describe the fluxonium Hamiltonian and present a simplified analytic treatment based on two-level models.
-In Sec.~\ref{section:transition}, we give a detailed account of how the entangling gate operation is realized, present numerical simulations of coherent dynamics of the gate as well as its coherent error.
-In Sec.~\ref{section:noise}, we discuss reduction in gate fidelity due to flux noise and relaxation.
+In Sec.~\ref{section:2qubit} we describe the fluxonium Hamiltonian and present a simplified analytic treatment based on two-level models.
+In Sec.~\ref{section:transition} we give a detailed account of how the entangling gate operation is realized, present numerical simulations of coherent dynamics of the gate as well as its coherent error.
+In Sec.~\ref{section:noise} we discuss reduction in gate fidelity due to flux noise and relaxation.
 We conclude in Sec.~\ref{section:conclusion}.